-Tourism organisations from around the island of Ireland travelled to Paris to join Tourism Ireland at the annual MAP (le Monde à Paris) holiday fair.
+Tourism enterprises from around the island of Ireland travelled to Paris last week, to join Tourism Ireland for the annual MAP (le Monde à Paris) holiday fair.

-MAP is a major travel show that attracts over 110,000 visitors each year – including influential tour operators, travel agents and travel writers, as well as many thousands of holidaymakers from around France looking for ideas and suggestions for their next short break or holiday destination.
-The four-day event provided a really valuable opportunity for the participating Irish companies to showcase their product, do business with French travel decision-makers and communicate what is unique about the island of Ireland as a holiday destination.
-The Gathering Ireland 2013, Derry~Londonderry UK City of Culture and the many other festivals and events taking place here this year, was a major focus for Tourism Ireland at this year’s MAP.
+MAP is a major travel show that attracts about 110,000 visitors each year – including influential French tour operators, travel agents and travel writers, as well as many thousands of holidaymakers from around France looking for ideas and suggestions for their next short break or holiday destination.
+The four-day event provided a valuable opportunity for the participating Irish companies to showcase and sell their product, network with French travel decision-makers and communicate what is unique about the island of Ireland.
+The Wild Atlantic Way, Causeway Coastal Route, Limerick City of Culture and the Grande Partenza of the Giro d’Italia were some of the major themes highlighted by Tourism Ireland at this year’s MAP.

 Further media information: